 Typical designs and industries that mechanical engineers are involved with include:

 - Robotics and automation equipment.

-Both civil and mechanical engineering involve extensive collaboration with other team members to complete projects.
+Both civil and mechanical engineering involves extensive collaboration with other team members to complete projects.
 There are many similarities between the two regarding teamwork and problem solving although specific technical responsibilities vary.
-A breakdown of typical job responsibilities, education requirements, median salary and the job outlook through 2028 is described in an article published at Study.com, included below:
+A breakdown of typical job responsibilities, education requirements, median salary and the job outlook through 2028 is described in an article published at Study.com.

-Another informative article that differentiates between civil and mechanical engineering was published by Norwich University at the below link:
+Another informative article that differentiates between civil and mechanical engineering was published by Norwich University.

 If you are contemplating a college major related to engineering, particularly civil or mechanical engineering, do your research and follow your heart.
 Read as many articles as you can get your hands on so that you have a better understanding of the road ahead.
 Don’t trust everything that others tell you, but rely on your instinct.
 Your education is an investment that will assist you in shaping your career.